 Distinguished Toastmaster (DTM) Marcia Wood brings nearly a decade of toastmasters experience to her position as Club Growth Director.
 In her position, she is responsible for leading the marketing efforts to start new toastmasters clubs throughout the District and ensuring long term sustainability of all of clubs through her Club Extension and Retention teams.
 She previously served as Area Director (2015-2016) and (2014-2015) and served as president, club coach, club mentor and club sponsor with a variety of corporate and community clubs in District 26, making her well suited for elevating the District’s expansion efforts to new heights.
 She is a writer and an award winning public speaker.

-- Toastmaster Leadership Institutes (TLIs) are scheduled for June 2016.
+- Club Officer Training is scheduled for August 2016.
 Officers of every club across District 26 should plan to attend one of the Club Officer training sessions.
 The learning experiences are phenomenal when Toastmasters across our district gather together to share information with one another.

 - Save the Date!
 District 26 Fall Conference is November 11-12, 2016 at the DoubleTree By Hilton Denver Tech Center Hotel at 7801 E Orchard Rd, Greenwood Village, CO 80111.
 Stay tuned for additional information!